 The Big Picture…

-Traditionally we see value as being determined by the manufacturer.
-And it is measured by the price that customers are willing to pay.
+The traditional view of value is where we see value as being embedded and determined by a manufacturer.
+And measured by the price that customers are willing to pay.

-The word phenomenologically is used in the definition.
-It captures this lived and living experience.
-However, it’s a bit clumsy.
-Instead we could make this foundational premise more approachable, as:
+The word phenomenologically is used in the definition of the premise to capture this lived and living experience.
+So we could re-write this foundational premise as the more approachable:

-Value is always uniquely determined by the beneficiary based on their lived and living experiences
+Value is always uniquely determined by the individual beneficiary based on their lived and living experiences

-Why is this important?
-Well, it highlights your approach needs to be beneficiary centric.
+This highlights we need our service to be beneficiary centric.
 We have to understand

-- what progress they are trying to make
+- what progress -functional and non-functional -beneficiaries are trying to make

 - what generic lived experiences can we leverage or address